 In 1946, the Querido Verlag N.V./Batavia started business again.
-Two years later, in September 1948, it was transformed into the Bermann-Fischer/ Querido Verlag N.V./ Amsterdam and in 1951 it finally changed over to S. Fischer Verlag N.V./ Amsterdam.
+Two years later, in September 1948, it was transformed into the Bermann-Fischer/ Querido Verlag N.V./ Amsterdam.
+In 1951, it transformed again, becoming S. Fischer Verlag N.V./ Amsterdam.

-- Fischer, Ernst: Verleger, Buchhaendler und Antiquare aus Deutschland und Oesterreich in der Emigration nach 1933: ein biographisches Handbuch / von Ernst Fischer. - Stuttgart: Verband Deutscher Antiquare, 2011
+- Fischer, Ernst.
+Verleger, Buchhändler und Antiquare aus Deutschland und Österreich in der Emigration nach 1933.
+Stuttgart: Verband Deutscher Antiquare, 2011.

 - Palmier, Jean-Michel.
 Weimar in Exile: The Antifascist Emigration in Europe and America.
 London: Verso, 2006.

 - Krohn, Claus-Dieter.
 Exilforschung: Ein internationales Jahrbuch, Volume 18.
 München: Edition Text+Kritik, 2000.

 - Spring, Ulrike.
 Verlagstätigkeit im niederländischen Exil.
 Thesis, Universität Wien.
 1994.

 - “Querido Verlag.”
 Wikipedia.
 Wikimedia Foundation, Inc. Web.
 03 Dec.
 2012.

 - “Emanuel Querido.”
 Wikipedia.
 Wikimedia Foundation, Inc. Web.
 03 Dec.
 2012.

 - Hellinga-Querido, Lotte.
 “Emanuel Querido and his publishing house.”
 Universiteit van Amsterdam.
 Web.
 03 Dec.
 2012.